-- 21.3 Where the most economically advantageous criteria is used, considerations other than price apply but they must be relevant, such as;
+- 21.3 Where the most economically advantageous criteria is used, considerations other than price apply but they must be relevant, such as:

 - quality of goods

-- ♦ service
+- service

 - running costs

-- ♦ technical merit
+- technical merit

-- previous experience

 - safety

 - after sales service

 - technical assistance

 - delivery date

-- quantity - aesthetic and functional characteristics. - 21.4 An evaluation model must be drawn up stating the weight to be given to each relevant consideration, including price, and this or the weighting to be given to each award criteria must be notified to Tenderers in the Invitation to Tender or before in the advert or scope document. - 21.5 The award criteria must not include any non-commercial matters.

-These are listed in Appendix 4
+- ♦ quantity - aesthetic and functional characteristics. - 21.4 An evaluation model must be drawn up stating the weight to be given to each relevant consideration, including price, and this or the weighting to be given to each award criteria must be notified to Tenderers in the Invitation to Tender or before in the advertisement or scope document. - 21.5 The award criteria must not include any non-commercial matters.
+These are listed in Appendix 3.

-SECTION 7 - PRE QUALIFICATION QUESTIONNAIRE: SELECTION OF TENDERERS
+SECTION 7 - PRE QUALIFICATION QUESTIONNAIRE: SELECTION OF TENDERERS the Authorised Procuring Officer must have particular regard to their: